Tight triangulations of closed 3-manifolds

 In this section, we prove that any triangulated $3$-manifold is tight with respect to a field of odd characteristic if and only if it is neighbourly, orientable and stacked.
-For this, we first need some additional preliminary results on $2$-sphere triangulations.
+For this, we first need some additional preliminary results on triangulations of the 2-sphere.

 \begin{lemma} Let $S$ be a triangulation of $S^{ 2}$.
 If $S$ has no induced cycle of length $\leq 5$ then $S = S^{ 2}_4$. \end{lemma}